Pour Over Brew Guide

 When you’re new to the pour over, you’ll think you’re pretty cool with your scale and timer and fancy filters.
 So will your friends.
 It’s like you’re a barista or something.
-Or something.

 - Pour Over